ruby50082/Digital-System-Design/Lab2/README.md

     (2) Write a testbench to test this line decoder circuit module.
         Display the output response with respect to the input stimuli by using Verilog system tasks, for examples, $display, $monitor, etc.
         The testbench module should be named as t_ Lab2_decoder_3x8, and its file should be named as t_ Lab2_decoder_3x8.v .
-  - Design a 5-to-32 line decoder which has five data inputs, one control input, and thirty two outputs.
+  (c) Design a 5-to-32 line decoder which has five data inputs, one control input, and thirty two outputs.
     The data inputs are a 5-bit variable A, the control input is a 1-bit variable enable, the outputs is a 32-bit variable Dout.
     The enable line and the outputs are all active-HIGH.
     (1) Use one 2-to-4 line decoder designed in (a) and four 3-to-8 line decoder designed in (b) to construct a 5-to-32 line decoder.